opendaylight/docs/docs/developer-guide/eman-developer-guide.rst

 get-eoAttribute enables query on an individual attribute of a energy object.::

  get-eoAttribute

     deviceIP indicates IP address of target device attribute indicates name of requested attribute

-Note: future releases will provide a enumeration of allowed names.
+.. note:: future releases will provide a enumeration of allowed names.
 The supported name are:

     * eoPower